House of Glass (radio program): Background

-Gertrude Berg, created House of Glass soon after her previous show, The Goldbergs, was canceled by NBC.
-Berg had two objectives with House of Glass — "to show Pepsodent [the former show's sponsor] that she could survive without their money" and "to distance herself from Molly Goldberg.FormatHouse of Glass centered around Bessie Glass, a Jewish owner of a hotel, and a variety of eccentric guests who stayed there.
+Gertrude Berg created House of Glass soon after her previous show, The Goldbergs, was canceled by NBC.
+Berg had two objectives with House of Glass — "to show Pepsodent [the former show's sponsor] that she could survive without their money" and "to distance herself from Molly Goldberg.

+Format

+House of Glass centered around Bessie Glass, a Jewish owner of a hotel, and a variety of eccentric guests who stayed there.
 A preview newspaper article described Glass as "a shrewish, blustering termigant".
 The show's introduction invited listeners to enjoy "Bessie Glass and Barney, and the day by day human stories of their little hotel."